-The property is a former cattle farm in the vally of the river Oise, situated in the French countryside of the Thiérache (Hauts-de-France).
+The property is a former cattle farm in the valley of the river Oise, situated in the French countryside of the Thiérache (Hauts-de-France).

-Since 2015 it is being transformed into a permaculture smallholding with a food forest, currently by Luc (49), originally from Flanders/Belgium.
-And as the tradition wants it, the pasture is being surrounded by a traditional hedge.
+Since 2015 it is being transformed into a permaculture smallholding with a food forest, currently by Luc (50), originally from Flanders/Belgium.
+And as the tradition wants it, the (former) meadow is being surrounded by a Thiérache-style hedge.

 The idea is to be – as much as possible – self-sufficient.
 "Reduce, re-use, recycle".
-This also means using electricity, gas, heating and water wisely: “back to basics".
+This also means using electricity, gas, heating and water wisely, “back to basics" in fact.
+There is a dry (and a wet) toilet.

 Ideally you are pro-active, able to work together, and at the same time able to get things done on your own.